pytorch/serve/examples/MMF-activity-recognition/README.md

  There a number of steps based on the discussed concepts in previous section :

 1. Define a new dataset, "Charades" and resgitering the dataset builder with MMF.
-2. Define a model for our training, which is essentially a wrapper setting the configs for MMFTransformer model.
+2. Define a model for our training, which is MMFTransformer model in this case.
-3. Set up configs for dataset, model, the experiment (configs for training job) and zoo(?)
+3. Set up configs for dataset, model, the experiment (configs for training job).

 In the following we discuss each of the steps in more details.